Insight is the gateway to transforming your life and everything in it.

 Reflection leads us to become aware of the restrictions and limitations of our memory, of our conditioning, of our habitual, analytic, hidebound patterns, i.e. the content of our learned, personalised thinking.

-Reflection is the inner gaze by the individual on the known while holding gently the intention of seeing the unknown.
+Reflection is the inner gaze by the individual on the known while holding gently the intention of seeing the yet-to-be-seen, the previously unknown.

-Reflection acts as the doorway to insight, Possibility and transformation.
+Reflection ensues from the process of vertical inquiry, acting as the doorway to insight, Possibility and transformation.

 INSIGHT: A MOMENT OF POSSIBILITY